timvieira/blog/content/policy-gradient.md

    sampling random stuff.

  * Long trajectories (for example the visual attention paper uses $5$ steps.
-Jacob Andrea's recent best paper at NAACL uses $H=1$).
-Of course, there is a tradeof between number of actions and trajectory length (otherwise we could say trivially say that we just have each trajectory as a single action making $H=1$ (in a trivial sense).
+Jacob Andreas' recent best paper at NAACL uses $H=1$).
+Of course, there is a tradeoff between number of actions and trajectory length (otherwise we could say trivially say that we just have each trajectory as a single action making $H=1$ (in a trivial sense).

  * State spaces with sparse rewards.
 We need a strong reward signal to leads policy gradient in the right direction.